DanielBakovic/license-manager-for-woocommerce/readme.txt

 == Description ==
 The **License Manager for WooCommerce** allows you to easily sell and manage all of your digital license keys.
 With features like the bulk importer, automatic delivery, and database encryption, your shop will now run easier than ever.

-#### Plugin features
+#### Key plugin features

 * Automatically sell and deliver license keys through WooCommerce
+* Manually resend license keys
 * Add a single license key and assign it to a specific product
 * Add multiple license keys (by file upload) and assign them to a specific product
+* Export license keys as PDF or CSV
 * Manage the status of your license keys
 * Create license key generators with custom parameters
 * Assign a generator to one (or more!)
 WooCommerce product(s), these products then automatically create a license key whenever they are sold

 #### API

-The plugin also offers two additional routes for manipulating licenses and generator resources.
+The plugin also offers additional endpoints for manipulating licenses and generator resources.
 These routes are authorized via API keys (generated through the plugin settings) and accessed via the WordPress API.
 Here you can [download the Postman collection](https://www.bebic.at/assets/lmfwc.postman_collection.json) (v2.1) for these new routes.
 An extensive [API documentation](https://www.bebic.at/license-manager-for-woocommerce/apidocs) is also available on the plugin homepage.

 #### Support